 How is Fault Determined After a Car Accident in Virginia Beach?

-After a crash, law enforcement officers who respond to the scene will gather statements from drivers, vehicle occupants and any witnesses.
+After a crash, law enforcement officers who respond to the scene will gather statements from drivers, vehicle occupants, and any witnesses.
 From there, the information will go into the officer’s police report.
 However, these reports alone do not determine fault.
 They simply state the police officer’s understanding of the accident.

 Though their findings could be useful, police don’t determine civil liability.
 Usually, the insurance companies will sort out who they believe was at fault and will compensate accident victims according to the state’s negligence doctrine.

 The court system is the ultimate authority in determining who was negligent in all civil injury claims, including car accidents.
-In some cases, accident fault determination rules in Virginia will require a jury to decide based on facts presented.
+In some cases, accident fault determination rules in Virginia will require a jury to decide based on the facts presented.

-The following are what will contribute to a legal decision in car accidents where fault is questioned.
+The following are what will contribute to a legal decision in car accidents where the fault is questioned.